 - Legacy Panel Options

-Companion Influence (known a number of years ago as Affection) is a rough gauge as to how much characters in your ‘Companions and Contacts’ panel (default shortcut: N key) like you, or at least, approve of you and your actions.
+SWTOR Companion Influence (previously Affection) is a gauge as to how much characters in your ‘Companions and Contacts’ panel (default shortcut: N key) like you, or at least, approve of you and your actions.
 When it used to known as Affection it was actually possible to have them dislike you – i.e. a negative ‘affection’ rating.
 This is no longer the case.

 How much sway you hold with your NPC friends and contacts, is measured from ‘level’ 0 to 50, with each level requiring more work than the previous one.